wp-plugins/wp-share-buttons/readme.txt

 *  Title Font Style(Family).
 Set Font style for title text - Share buttons

-Buttons Custom Styles - Share buttons
+Share Buttons Custom Styles - Share buttons

 *  Margin Between Buttons.
 Set the distance between buttons - Share buttons
-*  Buttons Has Background.
+*  Share Buttons Has Background.
 Choose whether to have background for the buttons - Share buttons
-*  Buttons Background Padding.
+*  Share Buttons Background Padding.
 Choose the padding size for buttons’ background - Share buttons
-*  Buttons Background Color.
+*  Share Buttons Background Color.
 Select background color - Share buttons
-*  Buttons Border Size.
+*  Share Buttons Border Size.
 Set >0 to have the border and adjust it for buttons - Share buttons
-*  Buttons Border Style.
+*  Share Buttons Border Style.
 Choose a style for border of the share button - Share buttons
-*  Buttons Border Color. select a color for buttons’ border - Share buttons
+*  Share Buttons Border Color. select a color for buttons’ border - Share buttons
-*  Buttons Border Radius.
+*  Share Buttons Border Radius.
 Set radius for buttons’ border corners - Share buttons *all changes will be displayed next to the options in demo content - Share buttons

 ### Step 2 Inserting Share buttons - Share buttons